s-blomberg/FinalProjectStephenBlomberg/README.md

 ### Executing program

-To generate our data table migrations, run in your terminal:
+To create the migration files for the database, run in your terminal:
 ```
 python manage.py makemigrations
 ```
-To apply the migration, run in your terminal:
+To apply the migrations to the database, run in your terminal:
 ```
 python manage.py migrate
 ```